 Fixed lifecycle platforms

 Even though fixed platforms have most of the same characteristics as the combined lifecycle platform.
-There is one main difference is that these locations have packaged business software at the core.
+There is one main difference in that these locations have packaged business software at the core.
 The most noticeable example of a fixed platform is Salesforce.com and its Force.com platform.
 Similarly, Intuit is leveraging its QuickBooks financial software environment to make a fixed platform.

 Allowing technologies as a platform

 All platforms in the cloud have not included a full lifecycle environment.
-Few platforms are intensive on providing specialized capabilities.
+Few platforms are intensive in providing specialized capabilities.
 Several of these capabilities can be specific tools.
 Let’s say, even though Amazon.com offers a complete IaaS platform.
 This too offers platform tools for example SimpleDB and Simple Query Service (SQS).
 Further allowing technology environments to provide a combined management platform designed for the cloud.